dmwm/PHEDEX/Documentation/README/README-Agents.txt

 ** Starting and stopping the agents

+# FIXME: this part got replaced by the Master and Config scripts
-In PHEDEX/Custom/YourSite you should create three scripts to manage tasks for your agents.
-Create "Environ.sh", "Start.sh" and "Stop.sh" using scripts from Custom/CERN as a model.
-You might want to refer to README-Operations.txt for more details.
+# In PHEDEX/Custom/YourSite you should create three scripts to manage
+# tasks for your agents.
+Create "Environ.sh", "Start.sh" and "Stop.sh"
+# using scripts from Custom/CERN as a model.
+You might want to refer
+# to README-Operations.txt for more details.

 ** Generating and feeding drops to the agents